davidblakneymoore/A-Function-for-Optimally-Assigning-Experimental-Units-to-Groups/README.md

 `Standard_Deviation_Weight = 1` is the weight given to the standard deviation for each variable.
 If it is only necessary to consider and minimize the variability in group means - if variability in standard deviations can be ignored - you may opt to assign the value of 0 to this argument.
 The default value, `1`, assigns a weight of 1 to standard deviations.

-`Number_of"Combinations_to_Report` is the number of combinations reported.
+`Number_of_Combinations_to_Report` is the number of combinations reported.
 Combinations are reported in order starting with the combination that has the least variabillity in means and standard deviations.

 <b>Works Cited</b>